-Rice cooking is a long tradition in the East Asia.
-In fact, rice is the main ingredient in most daily meals for eastern family.
-It is similar to pasta, bread or any wheat-products for the Western counter parts.
-Have you ever try a rice dish at an oriental restaurant, or if you’re interest in the Mexican yummy dish and want to bring it home?
+Rice cooking is a long tradition in East Asia.
+In fact, rice is the main ingredient in most daily meals for the eastern family.
+It is similar to pasta, bread, or any wheat-products for the Western counterparts.
+Have you ever try a rice dish at an oriental restaurant, or if you’re interested in the Mexican yummy dish and want to bring it home?
 Cooked rice could go together well with any sort of entries and varieties.
 It’s a fairly simple cooking procedure that anyone can do and the final product should match or even better than what you have tasted in that exotic restaurant.

-In most South East Asia countries, rice is typically rub and rinse twice before cooking to remove excess starch, dirt, or other foreign objects/contamination.
-In the US, most of the rice, both domestic and imported are usually clean and free of dirt, mine and safe to some degree (usually through extra UV light/ray to disinfect from parasite/pest).
+In most South East Asia countries, rice is typically rubbed and rinse twice before cooking to remove excess starch, dirt, or other foreign objects/contamination.
+In the US, most of the rice, both domestic and imported are usually clean and free of dirt, mine, and safe to some degree (usually through extra UV light/ray to disinfect from parasite/pest).
 Domestic rice also fortified with mineral and vitamins, thus too much rubbing/rinsing will result in nutrient loss.
 Though if this is not your concern and firmer texture/shape is your desire, then a rinse or two won’t hurt.
-Note that the rinse-off water, in this case, will contain lot of vitamins/minerals and starch, one of the best solutions for your face/body skin care desire.
+Note that the rinse-off water, in this case, will contain a lot of vitamins/minerals and starch, one of the best solutions for your face/body skincare desire.

 Another pre-treat method is to soak the rice to reduce stickiness and decreased cooking time.
-Soaking also help expanding the grain itself, and thus enhance its texture.
+Soaking also helps expanding the grain itself, and thus enhance its texture.

-Typically white rice is soak from 30 minutes to a couple hours, while brown rice needed to be soaked at least 8 hours to overnight to stimulate its germination process( to activate enzymes and amino acids within brown rice)
+Typically white rice is soaked from 30 minutes to a couple of hours, while brown rice needed to be soaked at least 8 hours to overnight to stimulate its germination process( to activate enzymes and amino acids within brown rice)

-So, after familiar yourself with some type of rice and its preparation processes.
+So, after familiarizing yourself with some type of rice and its preparation processes.
 It’s time to get yourself to some cooking.
-The procedure is fairly ease to do and took up less time than you think as you could multi-task when the rice is cooking too.
+The procedure is fairly easy to do and took up less time than you think as you could multi-task when the rice is cooking too.

 Generally, rice is cooked through water absorption and boiling/steaming methods.
 In some countries like Iran, Afghanistan or India and Pakistan, rice is quickly fried in fat before boiling/cooking to remove stickiness.
-Since the boiling the rice will mostly remove all the enriched vitamin and nutrient and thus make the rice more undesirable, this article will mainly focus on the water absorption procedures on both White and brown rice.
+Since boiling the rice will mostly remove all the enriched vitamins and nutrients and thus make the rice more undesirable, this article will mainly focus on the water absorption procedures on both White and brown rice.

 Cooking is an art, and so does making rice.
 Before getting to the pot, you have to know about your desired outcome, as in what your recipes/dishes called for.
-Knowing that, then with some of the given guidelines above, you would be able to control the level of stickiness, texture, moist, sweetness, etc. all of these will contribute to that perfect rice dish.
-For example, a combination fried rice would require the cooked rice to be somewhat firm, no sticky, dry and intact grain shape, while a rice pudding would be somewhat sweet, soft and super sticky.
+Knowing that, then with some of the given guidelines above, you would be able to control the level of stickiness, texture, moisture, sweetness, etc. all of these will contribute to that perfect rice dish.
+For example, a combination of fried rice would require the cooked rice to be somewhat firm, with no sticky, dry, and intact grain shape, while a rice pudding would be somewhat sweet, soft, and super sticky.
 Understand your recipes first, then adapt what you read and adjust these below procedures to meet your need.

 General Rice cooking tips